nardib/TextAdventure/docs/Game Guide.md

 The game map consists of 9 rooms, each with a variable number of doors (1 to 4), connecting to other rooms through door always enabled.
 You start in the central room, which is also the final room where the game ends after solving all puzzles and challenges.
-Each room contains several items to interract with.
+Each room contains several items to interact with.
 Some are pickable, others are just usable as you are facing the same wall they are.
-Each pickable item has a specific weight, and because of the limited carrying capabilities of the player, the user need to carfully manage the inventory space.
+Each pickable item has a specific weight, and because of the limited carrying capacity of the player, the user need to carefully manage the inventory space.
 In order to free some space, the user can only use the item in the inventory, so that it disappears.
-The maximum weight capability in 10 Kg, and even though most of the objects have a avarage weight of only 1 Kg, some items, like bandages, will consume 2 Kg of capability.
+The maximum weight capacity in 10 Kg, and even though most of the objects have a average weight of only 1 Kg, some items, like bandages, will consume 2 Kg of capacity.

 ##### Player Health and Progress